 Current and Future Challenges in Smart Mobility

 Smart cities must deliver effective smart mobility solutions while encouraging innovation, facilitating a collaborative ecosystem, and meeting sustainability goals.
 These challenges are part of the rapidly changing landscape of urban mobility as seen through the lens of a smart city planner.
-Strategies to meet mobility challenges and solve urban mobility problems are unique to each city and involve:
+Strategies to meet city mobility challenges and solve urban mobility problems are unique to each city and involve:

 - Adapting to vehicle innovation and adoption (autonomous, connected, electric, shared, dockless)

 - Crafting policies and strategies to promote adherence to air quality standards and other quality-of-life measures

 - Developing public-private partnerships (PPPs) and collaborating with knowledge institutions to address air quality, traffic congestion, and sustainability issues

 - Building sustainable infrastructure — physical and digital — to support innovative mobility solutions from public and private sectors